leezyangg/vemdora-backend/README.md

 Next, go to your gmail account, select manage account - > security.
 In 2FA section, search for App password.
 Create one and paste it in .env file

+## Run schedule job to check stock below minimum treshold

+php artisan schedule:work

+This command need to be run besides the serve(run it in another terminal).

 ## Laravel Documentation